 Universal Orlando has so much to offer, including incredible rides and life-changing experiences.
 However, if you want to make sure you have access to all the amenities you should – and that you get the best possible price – then you should read on to learn some of the most important advice about Universal Orlando packages.

 If you’re deciding between two ticket options always choose the cheaper one

 If you’ve never been to Universal Orlando before then you likely don’t know what type of ticket you’ll want.
-Is it okay to buy a ticket that gains you access to both parks, but not on the same day?
+Is it okay to buy a ticket that gains you access to all the parks, but not on the same day?
 Or should you get one that allows park-to-park access?

 The truth is that there isn’t one answer to this question.
 For some families, visiting one park per day is more than enough.
 Some families like to spend half the day in the park and then rest for the second half of the day.
 Others want to go-go-go from the moment the park opens until it closes.
 But what if your family is somewhere in between?
 How do you know which ticket to choose?

 What we recommend is that you find the most affordable ticket that may meet your needs.
 If you get to the parks and it’s not enough, then you can upgrade at any customer service desk.
 Just make sure that you go to upgrade before you’ve used your last day.
 If you’ve already used up your last day then your ticket is no longer valid and it can’t be upgraded.
 As long as it’s valid you can add days, add park-to-park access, and other perks.